 Now what's happened is the crack, the dam is broken.

-Because we have 58% of the American people think Pelosi should send the articles over, and I would argue it's probably much higher.
+Floodgates are now open, if you will, because we have 58% of the American people think Pelosi should send the articles over, and I would argue it's probably much higher.

-Because for her to actually say if it's serious and urgent, like you've been telling us, send them over.
+Because for her to actually say, if it's serious and urgent, like you've been telling us, send them over.

 If it isn't, don't send them over.

-That's Diane Feinstein.
+That's Dianne Feinstein.

 Send the articles over.